duality-solutions/Dynamic/doc/build-osx.md

         make check

-4. (Optional) You can also install dashd to your path:
+4. (Optional) You can also install darksilkd to your path:

         make install

 Use Qt Creator as IDE
 ------------------------
 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.
-Download Qt Creator from https://www.qt.io/download/.
+Download Qt Creator from http://www.qt.io/download/.
 Download the "community edition" and only install Qt Creator (uncheck the rest during the installation process).

-1. Make sure you installed everything through Homebrew mentioned above
+1. Make sure you installed everything through homebrew mentioned above
-2. Do a proper ./configure --enable-debug
+2. Do a proper ./configure --with-gui=qt5 --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "dash-qt" as project name, enter src/qt as location
+4. Enter "darksilk-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."
 8. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
-9. Select LLDB as debugger (you might need to set the path to your installation)
+9. Select LLDB as debugger (you might need to set the path to your installtion)
 10. Start debugging with Qt Creator

 Creating a release build
 ------------------------
-You can ignore this section if you are building `dashd` for your own use.
+You can ignore this section if you are building `darksilkd` for your own use.

-dashd/dash-cli binaries are not included in the Dash-Qt.app bundle.
+darksilkd/darksilk-cli binaries are not included in the DarkSilk-Qt.app bundle.

-If you are building `dashd` or `Dash Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `darksilkd` or `DarkSilk-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: